Bang Yai district

 Bang Yai (บางใหญ่, /th/) is a district (amphoe) in the western part of Nonthaburi province, central Thailand.

 History

 The district was created in 1917 as a minor district (king amphoe) by splitting it from the districts Bang Kruai and Bang Bua Thong.
 In 1921 it was elevated to full district status.
 Originally named Bang Mae Nang, on 19 October 1930 it was renamed "Bang Yai", the original name of Bang Kruai District.

 Geography

 Neighbouring districts are (from the north clockwise) Sai Noi, Bang Bua Thong, Mueang Nonthaburi, Bang Kruai, and Phutthamonthon of Nakhon Pathom province.

-Administration

-The district is divided into six sub-districts (tambons), which are further subdivided into 66 villages (mubans).
-Since 2020 Bang Mae Nang has had town (thesaban mueang) status, covering most parts of tambon Bang Mae Nang.
-There are five townships (thesaban tambons).
-Bang Muang covers parts of tambon Bang Muang, Bang Len, and Sao Thong Hin; Bang Yai covers parts of tambon Bang Mae Nang, Bang Yai, and Ban Mai; Sao Thong Hin covers most parts of tambon Sao Thong Hin; Bang Len covers most parts of tambon Bang Len; and Ban Bang Muang covers most parts of tambon Bang Muang.
-There are a further two tambon administrative organizations (TAO) responsible for the non-municipal areas of tambon Bang Yai and Ban Mai.
+Religion

+Most people in Bang Yai district are Buddhist.
+There are total 26 Theravada Buddhist temples in the district, of which 23 Maha Nikai and 3 Dhammayut temples.

+Further there are two Christian churches in the district.